ShimantoRahman/empulse/docs/guide/instance_based_cv.rst

     cross_val_score(estimator, X, y, cv=cv, scoring=scoring, params={"clv": clv})  # pass clv to cross_val_score

-In the above example, we first create a classification dataset using `make_classification`.
+In the above example, we first create a classification dataset using :py:func:`~sklearn:sklearn.datasets.make_classification`.
 We then split the dataset into training and testing sets.
-We define an estimator using `LogisticRegression`.
+We define an estimator using :py:class:`~sklearn:sklearn.linear_model.LogisticRegression`.

 Next, we define the parameters for the :func:`~empulse.metrics.empb_score` metric, including ``clv``, ``alpha``, ``beta``, ``incentive_cost_fraction``, and ``contact_cost``.